Does Correlation Imply Causation?

 In science, when we start seeing relationships of correlation, we do further tests to find other correlating factors.
 Also, sometimes we look for correlation to determine if events have a causal relationship.
 Correlation and causation are very useful, but their relationship is an indicator of truth rather than an absolute measure of truth.

 An example of correlation implying causation: We have tons of data pointing to climate change being real.
-Data seems to show that there is a correlation between global warming and burning of oil, coal, and gas.
-It is very likely that this is true.
-In this case, correlation implies causation.
-Even if you don’t believe the data, the principle is still true.
+The data seems to show that there is a correlation between global warming and the burning of oil, coal, and gas.
+It is very likely that there is a cause and effect relationship.
+In this case, correlation points to causation, but it doesn’t prove causation… and this is the point, correlation is very important to consider, but it isn’t the same as absolute proof.

-Another example of correlation implying causation: The dog is lying on the floor with cookie crumbs on his face and whimpering because his tummy hurts.
+Another example of correlation implying causation: The dog is lying on the floor with cookie crumbs on his face and whimpering like his tummy hurts.
 There is an open bag of cookies with crumbs leading to his mouth.
 The dog looks at you with guilt.
-It is likely that correlation implies causation in this example.
+It is likely that correlation implies causation in this example, still, no matter how many correlating factors there are, all arguments of this type are always probable (not certain).

 The Absence of Correlation Doesn’t Imply The Absence of Causation